invertase/react-native-firebase/docs/enums/_lib_index_d_.rnappleauth.appleautherror.md

 ## What is it?

-This is an exported module, `AppleAuthError` from the `react-native-apple-authentication` library.
+This is an exported member, `AppleAuthError` from the `react-native-apple-authentication` library.
 This is used to check the error code after a `appleAuth.getCredentialStateForUser(user)` request has been made.

 ```js